pjournal/mef05-nejatugurakin/index.md

 ## Welcome to My Journal!

-This is the webpage that I will show my studies and other interesting posts.
+<span style="color: red;">This is the webpage that I will show my studies and other interesting posts.</span>

 ### Assignments: